nalej/docs/onpremise/installation.md

 ### Create certificates for ingress

- The YAML will be similar to the Management Cluster one, but changing the `dnsNames` and `domains` parameters with the ingress domain for the Application Cluster.
+ The YAML will be similar to the one for the management cluster, and the only change needed would be the `dnsNames` and `domains` parameters with the ingress domain for the application cluster.

 **`Certificate.yaml`**